Atharva-web/Backend/readme.md

-This is a professional JS backend for video streaming and Twitter like application.
+This is a professional JS backend for video sharing and Twitter like application.